 Christina is actively involved in, and enjoys being, a supervisor to students at both undergraduate and postgraduate levels.

-Christina welcomes research proposals from students in the following areas:
+Christina welcomes research proposals from students that are gender-aware and anti-racist in character in the following areas:

-- Geopolitics of Critical Migration and Border Studies;
+- Refugee studies, Critical Migration and Border Studies;

 Current postgraduate research students

 - Frances Howe (2021 - ) “Memory, oral histories and archives within eco-anarchist movements”

 - Pragya Rai (2020 - ) “The interrelationship between misogyny and radical right violence and terrorism” (family leave cover)

 - Ibrahim Magara (2018-) "International Mediation in the South Sudanese Peace Process"

 - Aminu Muhammad (2021) " The Politics of Negotiation and Agreement: A Case Study of Nigeria–UK Negotiations and Agreements on Immigration Returns and Transfer of Sentenced Persons 2005–2014”

 - James Ellison (2019) "Contested Evidence: Visual Representations of Border Violence in Calais, France"

 - Thanachate Wisaijorn (2018) "River/land Border Practices: Everyday Lives across the Thai-Lao Mekong Border"